daffainfo/ctf-writeup/MHSCTF 2023/Feb. 3 - Flowers/README.md

 > Another Valentine classic... flowers!
 Flowers can be expensive, so I bought a bunch of them cheap online.
 Turns out they're infested with some kind of bug and I need to buy a specialized pesticide to take care of them.
 The pesticide is really expensive, but the online seller is willing to give me a discount code if I can analyze a program he gives me.
 As I said, I'm nine years old sooooooooooo... do it for me?
 Enter your answers at the given link.

 ## About the Challenge
-We have been given a website to submit the number and some weird file named `flowers.fish.txt` and need to find the flag on it.
+We were given a website to submit the number and some weird file named `flowers.fish.txt` and need to find the flag on it.

 ## How to Solve?
 If we open the file, the file will be looks like this